paufabregat/grandma-phone/relay-server/README.md

 cd grandma-phone/server
 ~~~

-You will need the node version >= 6 to run the app.
+You will need a node version >= 6 to run the app.
 Next, install all the dependencies.
 ~~~
 npm install
 ~~~